 We propose MBARI lead the biological data collection effort utilizing their equipment in the field and their state of the art video lab to identify, enumerate, and size as possible biological species.
 BOEM will commit two biologists to assist in field data collection and post-lab classifications.
 MBARI and BOEM will describe the analyses and identify leads.
 BOEM will ensure data analysis is complete and in the correct format for USGS to create biotic groups and biotope maps for the area.

-Goal 2: To estimate the age of structures and understand recency of sediment transport and structural deformation.
+Goal 2: To estimate the age of structures and understand recency of sediment transport events and structural deformation.

 Piston core data can be used to acquire valuable age, sedimentary, substrate, and fluid information.
-Piston cores, which can penetrate up to 10 m of the subsurface, can be used for a variety of valuable scientific analysis, including dating recent earthquake events, characterizing active fluid expulsion, and modeling active sediment transport.
+Piston cores, which can penetrate >5 m of the subsurface, can be used for a variety of valuable scientific analysis, including dating recent earthquake events, characterizing active fluid expulsion, and modeling active sediment transport.
 Specifically, MBARI could lead analysis on regional sediment transport science, seep and pockmark studies, and issues related to cable routes over transport features.
 Following the 2018 regional geophysical survey, BOEM and USGS – in collaboration with MBARI – will use the new 2018 geophysical datasets (including seafloor and subsurface data) to identify coring targets.
 Most coring sites would be dependent on analysis of regional geophysical data, but we would absolutely look to target the pockmark field, potentially active channels, and the Santa Lucia Bank Fault, and collect other cores appropriate for regional sedimentary and substrate analysis throughout the study area.

 We estimate that we will be able to collect ~3 piston cores per 12-hour shift.
-Ideally, this work could occur during the off (night) 12 hours on the ROV cruise if a contractor can be found who is capable of both ROV and sampling from the same vessel (e.g., R/V Bold Horizon).
+Ideally, this work could occur during the 12 hours night watch while ROV operations are conducted during the 12 hour day shift.
+This of course is dependent on confirming that both operations can be conducted on the vessel (e.g., R/V Bold Horizon).
 Alternatively, a second sampling cruise could be contracted.
-Assuming we conduct a 10-day cruise with 12-hour coring operations at night, we estimate we could collect as many as 30 piston cores in the study area during a 10-day survey.
+Assuming we conduct 12-hour long coring operations at night, we estimate we could collect as many as 30 piston cores in the study area during a 10-day survey.
 USGS equipment, staff, and resources will be used to collect, log, and store cores.
 Following core acquisition, the USGS, in collaboration with MBARI, will provide initial core data and analysis, including scans, sampling, sediment characterization, and geochemistry analysis.
 BOEM and USGS may also choose to pay for radiocarbon dates assuming viable samples are collected ($300/sample) and savings on ROV costs have created adequate funds.

 Goal 3: To analyze data and create joint publications, integrative mapping and modeling products.